USB redirection works independently of the display protocol (RDP or PCoIP) and USB traffic usually uses TCP port 32111.

 For information on specific ports, see "Firewall Rules for DMZ-Based Security Servers" in the View Architecture Planning Guide.

 If the client system is outside the corporate network, you can use View Administrator to enable the HTTPS Secure Tunnel.
-The client then makes a further HTTPS connection to the View Connection Server or security server host when users connect to a remote desktop or application.
-The connection is tunneled using HTTPS port 443 to the security server, and then the onward connection for USB traffic from the server to the remote desktop or application uses TCP port 32111.
+The client then makes a further HTTPS connection to the View Connection Server or security server host when users connect to a remote desktop.
+The connection is tunneled using HTTPS port 443 to the security server, and then the onward connection for USB traffic from the server to the remote desktop uses TCP port 32111.
 USB device performance is slightly degraded when using this tunnel.Note:

 If you are using a zero client, USB traffic is redirected using a PCoIP virtual channel, rather than through TCP 32111.
 Data is encapsulated and encrypted by the PCoIP Secure Gateway using TCP/UDP port 4172.
 If you are using only zero clients, it is not necessary to open TCP port 32111.